In This Article

 From boosting the immune system to fighting fatigue, reishi mushrooms have been found to have a number of health benefits.

-- Improves good cholesterol: According to Kimszal, reishi mushrooms may help improve HDL cholesterol among diabetics, as found in one study.
+- Improves good cholesterol: According to Kimszal, reishi mushrooms may help improve HDL cholesterol among people with diabetes.

 Side Effects of Reishi Mushrooms